ajdiaz/timeline/man/tl-follow.1.md

 **add** \<pull_url\> [name]

 : Start to follow the account pointed by the *pull_url* address.
-An optional *name* will be used as user name, i.e. a familiar name for you instead of long OID.
+An optional *name* will be used as username, i.e. a familiar name for you instead of long OID.
+When a new following is added, also imported the proper keyring.

 **del** [\-\-url] \<uid/url\>

-: Stop follow an account idenfied by specific OID, or the specific *pull_url* as was registered on **add** command.
+: Stop follow an account identified by specific OID, or the specific *pull_url* as was registered on **add** command.